LeNPaul/physics-in-motion/README.md

 * Phase 1:
   * Implement account creation and user sign-in.
   * Migrate old course content from current placeholder site to new site.

+* Phase 2:
+  * Create animations to demonstrate concepts and ideas.